-Ryan Henry has performed music throughout New York City at Ars Nova, The Knitting Factory, Glasslands Gallery, New World Stages, Rooftop Films, and the Guinness Book of World Records' record-breaking event for "most pianos played at one time" with Philip Glass.
+Ryan has performed music throughout New York City at Ars Nova, The Knitting Factory, Glasslands Gallery, New World Stages, Rooftop Films, and the Guinness Book of World Records' record-breaking event for "most pianos played at one time" with Philip Glass.

 Ryan started his career as a Production Assistant at Dodger Theatricals assisting on the Broadway productions of Jesus Christ Superstar, The Farnsworth Invention, and the national tour of Jersey Boys.
 He is a member of the Lincoln Center Theater Director's Lab West and the Stage Directors and Choreographers Foundation Observership Program.